A DeWalt battery operated saw and a Husqvarna gas powered saw each have their optimal use scenarios.

 - You won’t flood your engine

-- Brands like DeWalt and STIHL have developed interchangeable systems so you can swap batteries between other power tools.
-You may not have to purchase a spare if you already invest in these brands.
+- Battery equipment is built on brand platforms.
+They are interchangeable systems so you can swap batteries between other power tools and equipment that are made by the same manufacturer, provided the battery provides the required volts.
+You may not have to purchase a spare battery if you already invest in brands like Stihl, Husqvarna or DeWalt.

-- When you are ready to store it, you just put it away and charge the battery for next time.
+- Equipment maintenance is minimal.
+When you are ready to store it, you just put it away and charge the battery for next time.

 - Your cutting time is limited to your battery length.
 Many users get around this limitation by purchasing spare batteries.

 - Less sturdy than gas, but it’s because they don’t necessarily have to have enhanced features.
 With reduced vibration and fewer components (because there is no gas system) the need for beefing up the equipment is reduced.

 - Locations are limited by recharging outlets.
 If you aren’t cutting near a power source, you can’t recharge a battery, no matter how many you have in your arsenal.
 Remote and rural locations aren’t ideal for battery use, unless you’re also packing a generator (in which case, you might as well pack the mixed gas instead.)

 - Depending on your make/model, you may be sacrificing power with a battery.
 Investing in quality brands can mitigate this.

 - Power is never really a sacrifice.
 Gas engines go full steam ahead, and this is huge considering that if you’re buying a saw, you need it to perform to the best of its abilities.

 - You can go anywhere with your saw, unlimited by access to a power outlet.